codeinsightsorg/codeinsights/README.md

 - [ ] React support
 - [ ] Vue support

 See the [open issues](https://github.com/yaircohendev/codeinsightsjs/issues) for a full list of proposed features (and known issues).
-See the [open issues](https://github.com/yaircohendev/codeinsightsjs/issues) for a full list of proposed features (and known issues).

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!